 Create the VM

-The process to create a VM that uses Spot VMs is the same as detailed in the quickstart.
 When you are deploying a VM, you can choose to use an Azure spot instance.

 On the Basics tab, in the Instance details section, No is the default for using an Azure spot instance.

-It you select Yes, the section expands and you can choose your eviction type and eviction policy.
+If you select Yes, the section expands and you can choose your eviction type and eviction policy.